5 Best Solar Companies in Colorado

 - Power purchase agreements (PPAs): Homeowners make monthly payments for their solar energy use only.

 Your solar provider retains system ownership with solar leases and PPAs, disqualifying you from solar incentives.
-These payment options work best for homeowners uninterested in owning their own solar equipment.
-For the best return on investment and maximum savings, we recommend choosing an up-front payment or solar loan.
+These payment options work best for homeowners uninterested in owning their solar equipment.
+For the best ROI and maximum savings, we recommend choosing an up-front payment or solar loan.

 Customer Support